France hands Carlos the Jackal another life prison term

 Prosecutors said the bombings were his answer to the police seizure of two of his gang, including his lover, and had argued that he remained a danger to the public.

-Ramirez, a self-dubbed "elite gunman" appeared resigned to a likely guilty verdict.
+Ramirez, a self-dubbed "elite gunman," appeared resigned to a guilty verdict.
 Death in prison, he said at one point, "is the role of a revolutionary."

 "I am in prison ... condemned in a pre-decided case," he told the court, his voice rising in volume.